goatbytes/consoul/docs/deployment/performance-tuning.md

 ### Increasing Thread Pool Size

-For I/O-heavy workloads, increase the default pool:
+For I/O-heavy workloads, the default asyncio thread pool can be increased at the application level.
+This requires code modification as there is no environment variable currently implemented for this.

+**Code example** (if customizing Consoul):
 ```python
 # At application startup
 import asyncio